 Over one of those long Spanish lunches where the food just keeps on coming, Juan tells us that there are only really two types of wine: ‘those that I enjoy drinking and those that I don’t’; luckily for us, the nearly empty bottle sitting on the table clearly comes into the first category.

 But what on earth is this?
 Swilling the deep-hued wine around my glass, I’d forgive you for thinking that everything I had recounted thus far about Valdepeñas was a lie – in fact, you’d probably want to denounce me as a phoney.

-Because this full-bodied Tempranillo, with its subtle vanilla tell-tale notes of oak ageing, is so far from the light and thin liquor that was only good to serve ‘with ice and squeeze orange or lemon juice over it’, that it can’t possibly be from the same place.
-Indeed, if you even thought about putting ice in it, or anything else for that matter, then it would be me denouncing you for heresy.
+Because this full-bodied Tempranillo, with its subtle vanilla tell-tale notes of oak ageing, is so far from the wine that Hugh Johnson described, that it can’t possibly be from the same place.

 This is really good.
 So where on earth does it come from?